New Mexico State vs. UMass NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- New Mexico State and its opponents have combined to put up more than 58.5 points in eight of 11 games this season.
+- New Mexico State has combined with its opponents to put up more than 59.5 points in seven of 11 games this season.

-- UMass' games have gone over 58.5 points in four of 11 chances this season.
+- UMass and its opponents have combined to score more than 59.5 points in four of 11 games this season.

-- The 84.6 points per game these two squads have surrendered to opponents this season are 26.1 more than the 58.5 over/under in this contest.
+- The 84.6 points per game these two squads have surrendered to opponents this season are 25.1 more than the 59.5 total in this contest.

-- The Aggies and their opponents have scored an average of 60.0 points per game in 2021, 1.5 more than Saturday's total.
+- Aggies games this season feature an average total of 60 points, a number 0.5 points higher than Saturday's over/under.

-- The 58.5 total in this game is 0.9 points higher than the 57.6 average total in Minutemen games this season.
+- The 59.5 total in this game is 1.9 points above the 57.6 average total in Minutemen games this season.

 New Mexico State Stats and Trends

-- In New Mexico State's 11 games this season, it has six wins against the spread.
+- In New Mexico State's 11 games this year, it has six wins against the spread.

-- New Mexico State's games this year have eclipsed the over/under six times in 11 opportunities (54.5%).
+- New Mexico State has gone over the point total in 54.5% of its opportunities this year (six times in 11 games with a set point total).

-- The Aggies have turned the ball over 16 times this season, five more turnovers than the Minutemen have forced (11).
+- This year, the Aggies have turned the ball over 16 times, five more than the Minutemen's takeaways (11).

 - Find the latest spread and moneyline odds for New Mexico State at SISportsbook.